sun-li/vim/README.md

     ,a,          : Tabulate by ,          (by plug-in tabular) ,a SPACE     : Tabulate by SPACE      (by plug-in tabular)

+## Improved Keys

-    ~            : Toggle to UPPER CASE, lower case and Title Case
+    ~            : Toggle among UPPER CASE, lower case and Title Case n/N          : Scroll to the middle
+    */#          : Scroll to the middle
+    CONTROL-o/i  : Scroll to the middle
+    Y            : Yank to end of line h/help       : Open help in new tab

 ## Installation